 Arizona State University – Edson College of Nursing and Health Innovation

-Coursework students are required to complete includes responsible conduct of clinical research, fundamentals of regulatory affairs, clinical research operations, and scientific and research review boards.
-To be eligible for admissions, candidates must hold a master’s or bachelor’s degree and have completed coursework in anatomy, physiology, and medical terminology.
+To be eligible for admissions, candidates must hold a master’s or bachelor’s degree and complete coursework in anatomy, physiology, and medical terminology.

 Drexel University – College of Medicine